 1. Study the Content

 Read, watch, absorb.
 This is the key part to your learning.
 Engage with the content -- sit down and focus.
-The better you focus and the more you absorb, the better you will perform on course exams and in turn, your state exam.
+The better you focus and the more you absorb, the better you will perform on course exams and in turn, your licensing exam.
 You should spend most of your time absorbing content.
 Understanding the content is more important than memorizing questions.
-The better you understand the content, the better you can answer the questions, however they may be worded on your state exam.
+The better you understand the content, the better you can answer the questions, however they may be worded on your licensing exam.